kim-x-nguyen/tdd-fastapi/README.md

 ### Run with Docker

-Make sure Docker and Dock compose is install.
+Make sure Docker and Docker compose are installed.

-Use Docker Compose to build docker image from project's root folder:
+Use Docker Compose to build a docker image from project's root folder:

 ```
 $ docker compose build